marxin/texi2rst-generated/sphinx/gccint/target-makefile-fragments.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: target makefile fragment, t-target

 .. _target-fragment:

-.. index:: target makefile fragment

-.. index:: t-target

 Target Makefile Fragments
 *************************